AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 The file alspi.h contains declarations that define the Prolog data types and functions, together with macros which help with initialization.
-* Next in the even.c program comes the definition of C function even(), which performs the eveness test.
+* Next in the even.c program comes the definition of C function even(), which performs the evenness test.
 All C-coded predicates are functions which take no arguments and return an integer result.
 * The first statement in the even() function fetches the argument to the Prolog predicate even/1.
 	PI_getan(&arg, &arg_type, 1);
 PI_getan() retrieves the nth predicate argument based on its last argument, in this case the 1st argument.
-PI_getan() stores the argument in the two local vaiables arg and arg_type.
+PI_getan() stores the argument in the two local variables arg and arg_type.
 The variable arg is a PWord which holds the value of the prolog object and arg_type is a integer which holds the Prolog type of the argument.
 * The second statement of the even() function does the actual work of the predicate.